Skip to main content

 Efficiency Implications of Knowledge Generation: Private versus Public Firms

-Authors : Hirth Stefan (Aarhus University) ; Lassak Matthias (Aarhus University)
+Authors : Itay Goldstein (University of Pennsylvania) ; Hirth Stefan (Aarhus University) ; Lassak Matthias (Aarhus University)

 Presenter : Stefan Hirth (Aarhus University)